Dfeldbaum/aem-fed-mixins/README.md

 ### Sizing

-Use @include size() with height and weight parameters to generate height and width styles:
+Use @include size() with height and weight arguments to generate height and width styles:

 ```
 .demo-div {